 About Strados Labs

 Strados Labs enables clinicians to enhance the management of respiratory health across the patient’s transition from the hospital to home.
-The Strados System objectively evaluates cardiopulmonary health allowing providers to remotely access at-risk patients using a novel biosensor.
+The Strados System objectively evaluates respiratory health allowing providers to remotely access at-risk patients using a novel biosensor.
 Please visit www.stradoslabs.com to learn more.

 If you would like more information about the RESP platform for clinical research or pilots, please call Alexis Taylor at (410) 929-6552, or email email@example.com.